flightstats/hub/README.md

 * `parallelCalls` is the optional number of callbacks to make in parallel.
 The default value is `1`.
-If parallelCalls is higher than one, callback ordering is not guaranteed.
+If parallelCalls is higher than one, callback ordering is not guaranteed. parallelCalls can be modified with a call to PUT

 * `startItem` is the optional fully qualified item location where the callback should start from.
 The startItem will not be sent. startItem is *only* used when creating a group callback.
 If you want to change the pointer of a callback, you will need to